 Terry attended La Salle University in Philadelphia, taught at a reform school, went to broadcasting school and landed work as a disc jockey.
 That led him to Boston, where he hosted a show on WRKO.
 He worked at a drug rehab center and earned a master’s degree in education at Harvard University.
 After watching the court-appointed lawyers who represented clients of the rehab center, Terry decided to enroll in law school.
 In his third year, he worked for the Suffolk County District Attorney’s Office.
 He was trial assistant in the highly publicized case of Commonwealth v.
 Susan Saxe, a former Brandeis University student who took part in a bank heist during which an accomplice shot and killed a Boston police officer.
 After graduation and another year at the DA’s office, Terry knew he wanted to work as a plaintiff’s lawyer.

 The firm of Smith & Elliott in Saco, Maine, gave Terry that opportunity in 1978.
 Over the next 33 years, Terry became a partner and built a reputation as a smart and fierce advocate with a relentless work ethic.
 He achieved numerous seven-figure settlements and verdicts.
-In 2011, Terry launched his own firm, Terry Garmey & Associates in Portland, Maine.
+In 2011, Terry started his own firm.

-Terry is a former member of the Board of Governors of the Maine Trial Lawyers Association, a founding member of the Maine Chapter of the American Board of Trial Advocates and served on the Professional Ethics Commission of the Board of Overseers of the Bar.
-Terry has lectured locally, regionally and nationally and has discussed legal issues on The Today Show, Good Morning America, The Early Show and on numerous national radio programs.
+Terry is a former member of the Board of Governors of the Maine Trial Lawyers Association, a founding member of the Maine Chapter of the American Board of Trial Advocates, and served on the Professional Ethics Commission of the Board of Overseers of the Bar.

 “My approach is to take a complex problem and to make it as simple as possible by breaking it down into pieces.
 That intuitive aspect, scanning the surface of a problem and finding the important components quickly, I think that is one of my strengths,” Terry says.
 “But I think my greatest skill is the ability to surround myself with people who can help me do the job.”